kelismor/kelismor/README.md

 Skills:  HTML / CSS / VUE JS / REACT / JS

-- 🔭 I’m currently working on I am currently working on my portfolio
+- 🔭 I’m currently working on my portfolio
 - 🌱 I’m currently learning m currently leanring Javascript
 - 👯 I’m looking to collaborate on I want to collaborate with other web developers
 - 🤔 I’m looking for help with I am looking for help with 7 websites projects